 MNDES is compatible with Chrome, Edge, and Safari browsers.
 The only information you need to register is your legal first and last name and a valid email address.
 After you create an account, you will receive an email from MNDES (dem@imagesoftinc.com) to complete registration and then you will be able to access MNDES, set up your profile, and submit exhibits into a specific case.
 You should receive the registration email immediately, so please check your spam or junk folder if it is not in your inbox.

-If your email address changes and you need to update your MNDES user account, you can update your email address on the “My Profile”, Advanced Profile Settings page in MNDES.
+If your email address changes and you need to update your MNDES user account, you can update your email address on the Profile tab by selecting Change, entering the new email and following the steps provided “My Profile”, Advanced Profile Settings page in MNDES.
 See the QRG - Creating and Managing a MNDES account for more information.

 If multiple people within the same office need to work with exhibits, you can set up a MNDES account using a generic group email account so that exhibit management duties can be shared within the same firm.